JensDll/vue3-form-validation/README.md

 };
 ```

 The `formData` object can contain arrays and can be deeply nested.
-At the leaf level, the object should contain Form Fields whose type definition looks like the following:
+At the leaf level, the object should contain Form Fields whose simplified type definition looks like the following:

 ```ts
 type Field<T> = {